Posted on Tuesday, November 1st, 2022 at 5:02 pm

 Providing Inadequate Evidence of a Disability

 You must have medical evidence to prove you are entitled to disability insurance benefits.
-You can submit diagnostic test results, such as X-rays and blood tests, to the insurance company.
-You can also provide documentation from your medical providers to show the type of treatment you seek, your symptoms, and how the condition affects your daily life.
+Options include submitting diagnostic test results, such as X-rays and blood tests, to the insurance company.
+Another choice can be to provide documentation from your medical providers to show the type of treatment you seek, your symptoms, and how the condition affects your daily life.

 Most claimants think a report advising the type of diagnosis is enough to prove a disability.
 However, details regarding symptoms’ duration, intensity, frequency, and severity are also necessary.
 What you provide should support your claim of the inability to work or earn your usual income because of a medical condition.